morsgiathatch/machine-learning/README.md

 # Machine Learning

-This is an introductory machine learning library developed.
+This is an introductory machine learning library developed originally for school but beautified after the semester.
 It offers the following machine learning algorithms:
 * Decision Trees
 * Adaboost